Brachycaudus cardui

 Brachycaudus cardui is a species of aphid, commonly known as the thistle aphid or the plum-thistle aphid.
 It infests trees in the genus Prunus in the spring and autumn, and mostly plants in the aster family in the summer.

 Description

 The viviparous wingless females of B. cardui have an oval or pear-shaped body and grow to a length of from 1.8 to 2.5 mm.
 The colour may be green, yellowish, reddish or brown.
 The abdomen has a dark, shining patch on the dorsal surface, a fact which distinguishes this species from the otherwise similar plum leaf curl aphid (Brachycaudus helichrysi).
 Nymphs often have pinkish blotches on a dark green background.

 Distribution

-B. cardui has a wide distribution in Europe, Asia, North Africa and North America.
+Brachycaudus cardui has a wide distribution in Europe, Asia, North Africa and North America.

 Biology

 The primary host of B. cardui is plum, cherry, apricot, peach or damson, but during the summer months it moves to a secondary host.
 This is often a thistle in the genera Carduus or Cirsium where it is commonly seen on the stems and flowerheads.
 Alternatively, other plants in the aster family or plants in the borage family (Boraginaceae) may be used as secondary hosts.
 Winged individuals fly back to the primary hosts in the autumn.